Notice of HIPAA Privacy Practices

 - In emergency circumstances to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.

-- LAWSUITS AND DISPUTES – If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to a court or administrative order.
-We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.
+- LAWSUITS AND DISPUTES – If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to a court or administrative order.
+We may also disclose your PHI in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.

-- PUBLIC HEALTH ACTIVITIES – We may use or disclose health information about you for public health activities.
+- PUBLIC HEALTH ACTIVITIES – We may use or disclose your PHI for public health activities.
 These activities generally include the following:

 - To prevent or control disease, injury or disability;